MooHoll/physalia-DNAm-EcoEvo/1_Monday/readme.md

 ## Overview

 In today's and tomorrow's sessions we will go through a basic version of bisulfite sequencing data processing using well-established tools, namely the Bismark suite.
-Today we will cover the initial stages of trimming, alignment, and deduplication.
+Today we will cover the initial stages of trimming, and alignment.
 We will use data from the popular model plant Arabidopsis thaliana (thale cress) which has a high quality reference genome and an extensive catalogue of genomic and epigenomic data from over a thousand naturally-occurring varieties (accessions).
 Here we'll go through an example with a single-end read file.

 ## 1. Obtain raw reads and subsample